 What is Tactile Texture in Art?

-Tactile texture in art is the feel of a surface of an artwork that can be perceived by physical touch.
-Artists use tactile texture to create illusions of depth and volume and to evoke emotions in their viewers.
-Artists may also use tactile texture in their work to add visual interest, create a certain mood or atmosphere, or give the viewer a more immersive experience.
+In art, tactile texture refers to the physical feel of a surface on an artwork.
+Artists utilize this element to create an illusion of depth and volume and evoke emotions in their viewers through touch.
+Artists may also use tactile texture to add visual interest, create a certain mood or atmosphere, or give the viewer a more immersive experience.

 Examples of how you can use tactile texture in art include:

-Artists may use tactile texture in their work to add visual interest, create a certain mood or atmosphere, or give the viewer a more immersive experience.
+Artists may use tactile texture to add visual interest, create a certain mood or atmosphere, or give the viewer a more immersive experience.

 An example is Vincent van Gogh’s Starry Night, which has thick, textured brushstrokes and is filled with tactile texture.